Pennsylvania election officials weighing in on challenges to 4,300 mail ballot applications

 The Pennsylvania Department of State, which oversees elections, said that by Saturday there were some 3,700 challenges to mail ballot applications by overseas voters pending in 10 counties.
 There were also challenges pending in four counties to 363 voters based on supposed changes of address — plus the 212 that were rejected or withdrawn in Chester County in that category.

-“That is alarming to me that someone take up such an approach to disenfranchise legitimate Pennsylvania voters,” Roe said.
+“That is alarming to me that someone take up such an approach to disenfranchise legitimate Pennsylvania voters,” Maxwell said.
 “And I can’t think of anything less American than that.”

 The American Civil Liberties Union of Pennsylvania says filling out a change-of-address form does not necessarily mean a voter has moved out of the state permanently — those forms can also be used to get mail forwarded.